LSleutsky/conventions/web-performance.md

 A directory in which to look for unused files - as well as what you wish to `exclude` - are useful parameters to provide this plugin to ensure there are no lingering unused files or assets weighing down your bundled site.

-There are many other useful Webpack plugins that are very important for performance:
+There are many other useful Webpack plugins that can greatly benefit performance gains:

 ```js
 import BrotliPlugin from 'brotli-webpack-plugin';